A Better ToiletFor A Cleaner World

 The new toilet’s design will accomplish three primary functions: disinfect liquid waste, dry and burn solid waste, and convert the resulting combustion energy into stored electricity.
 The system also includes innovations to improve operational utility, energy efficiency and cost.

 The processing of the solid waste will use a combination of mechanical and thermal energy.
 A mechanical conveyor belt separates and diverts liquid waste while transporting solid waste to a series of components that blends it into a uniform material, extrudes it onto a drying plate, then burns the dried pieces using a novel combustion unit designed by our partners at Colorado State University.
 This self-powered unit not only provides heat for the plate-drying process, but converts a portion of the heat into electricity to power the processing of liquid waste.

-Liquid waste—including urine and liquid that is removed from the solid waste—will be disinfected through electrochemical processes using carbon electrodes (developed in partnership with Advanced Diamond Technologies, Inc. and Duke University).
+Liquid waste—including urine and liquid that is removed from the solid waste—will be disinfected through electrochemical processes using carbon electrodes.
 The disinfected water will be suitable for use as rinse water for the toilet or as a fertilizer supplement.